DavidJCobb/gcc-plugin-bitpack/NOTES.md

 ./contrib/download_prerequisites

-cd .. # exit GCC version-specific folder cd .. # exit gcc-dl
+cd .. # exit GCC version-specific folder cd .. # exit dl folder

 #
-# Create a new environment variable for our install directory, so we can reference
-# it in our plug-in makefiles.
+# Make the folder we're installing to.
 #
-export LU_GCC_INSTALLDIR=$HOME/gcc/gcc-install
+cd install
+mkdir 11.4.0
+cd ..

+cd build
 #
 # Create what the GCC documentation calls the "objdir."
 We'll be building GCC from
 # this directory.
 Note that when building different versions, parameters, etc.,
 # you'll need to run `make distclean` before a bare `make`.
 #
 # It's very important that the "objdir" be outside of the "srcdir," which for us
-# was /gcc-dl/whatever/.
+# was /dl/whatever/.
 #
-mkdir gcc-build
+mkdir 11.4.0
-cd gcc-build
+cd 11.4.0

 #
 # Configure the to-be-build GCC: